GaloisInc/mir-json/libs/Patches.md

   Crucible `RefCell` instead.
 For the ZST case, we could add support for casting `MirReference_Integer` pointers back to an integer, which would allow for the `pointer -> integer -> pointer` casts that are used in the iterator.

+* Implement `HashMap` in terms of `Vec` (last applied: May 1, 2025)

+  The actual implementation (in terms of `hashbrown`) is too complicated for Crucible to handle effectively.
+In particular, it has a mixed-type allocation that we don't support.
+It makes one big allocation and uses the first N bytes as flags and the remaining M bytes as key-value pairs.